 - If the center object conducts electricity, the light bulb will light up when the aluminum foil touches the screw thread.

 - Go through the various objects, noting what the object is made of and why it is (or isn’t) a good conductor.
-Metals, graphite and anything living are ideal conductors.
-Plastic, glass and rubber are ideal insulators – materials that do not allow electricity to pass through.
+Metals, graphite and anything living is ideal conductors.
+Plastic, glass, and rubber are ideal insulators – materials that do not allow electricity to pass through.

 - Older kids might want to take notes on the experiment, which is a good way for them to remember the results.

 Showing your kids the way electricity works is a great way to get them involved in science – and spread the word on electrical safety.
 Another great way to demonstrate the power and usefulness of electricity is to invite them into the conversation the next time you need help with an electrical problem.
-The next time you have a wiring, lighting or general electric need, contact the professional electricians at Electric Today.
+The next time you have a wiring, lighting, or general electric need, contact the professional electricians at Home Service Heroes.
 We’ll go out of our way to explain any issues to you – and your kids.
-Call us at 813-653-4221 and we’ll schedule an appointment today!
+Call us at (813) 696-3398 and we’ll schedule an appointment today!